Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

 Training may include some in-house courses and some consultancies arrange work experience placements in outside organisations for their trainees.

-Graduates are often expected to carry out research for more experienced colleagues, which provides the opportunity to develop skills and find out more about the different areas of work available.
+As a graduate, you'll usually be expected to carry out research for more experienced colleagues, which gives you the opportunity to develop skills and find out more about the different areas of work available.